Direct Calculation of the Eddy Viscosity Operator in Turbulent Channel Flow at Re$_\tau$=180: Anisotropy Analysis

 \subsection{Positive Definiteness}

 It is noted that the Reynolds stress is a positive semi-definite tensor \citep{DuVachat1977, Schumann1977}.
-Therefore, we often require a turbulence model to satisfy the same condition as done in the Boussinesq approximation with $\nu_T \geq 0$ \citep{Speziale1994}.
-In this section, we discuss whether this condition holds for our leading-order eddy viscosity tensor $D^0_{jilk}$ as well.
+We often require eddy viscosity to satisfy the same condition as done in the Boussinesq approximation with $\nu_T \geq 0$ \citep{Speziale1994} for a well-posed closure model.
+In this section, we discuss whether this condition holds for our leading-order eddy viscosity tensor $D^0_{ijkl}$ as well.